Henry Hamilton Beamish: Antisemitic activism in Britain

 Upon returning to London, Beamish ran as an independent candidate in the 1918 Clapham by-election, pledging to "support the Premier in ousting the Hun and making Germany pay for the War".
 He polled 43%, losing against a government candidate by 1,181 votes.
 In December 1918 Beamish ran again as a parliamentary candidate for the National Federation of Discharged Sailors and Soldiers, coming out second by 6,706 votes.

 He became involved with the Vigilante League led by Noel Pemberton Billing.
-After a split within the League, he and Dr J. H. Clarke founded The Britons in 1919 as an organization specifically set up for the diffusion of antisemitic propaganda.
+After a split within the League, he and Dr J. H. Clarke founded The Britons in 1919 as an organisation specifically set up for the diffusion of antisemitic propaganda.
 Beamish also befriended Lieutenant-Commander Harry M. Frazer, the founder of the Silver Badge Party.
 In a deliberate provocation conceived to draw public attention, Beamish and Frazer produced a poster in March 1919 denouncing British-Jewish politician Sir Alfred Mond, then the First Commissioner of Works, as a traitor to his country.
-This resulted in a libel suit filed by Mond, who was successfully awarded £5000 by a court.
+This resulted in a libel suit filed by Mond, who was successfully awarded £5,000 by a court.
 Beamish fled Britain to South Africa in order to escape the payment.

-After that event, Beamish rarely returned to Britain and travelled the world to preach anti-Semitism.
+After that event, Beamish rarely returned to Britain and travelled the world to preach antisemitism.
 Although he remained nominally president of The Britons until his death in 1947, Beamish subsequently participated little in the activities of the organisation, apart from two spectacular reappearances in 1923 and 1932.

 Self-exile

 Beamish settled in Rhodesia in 1920, then he travelled to Germany in 1923 where he addressed one of Hitler's meetings at the Circus Krone on January 18, with a speech delivered in English and translated by Dietrich Eckart.
 He has claimed, rather dubiously, to have taught Adolf Hitler.
 Beamish served as vice-president of the Imperial Fascist League.
 In 1932 he addressed a meeting of the New Party alongside Arnold Leese on the subject of "The Blindness of British Politics under the Jew Money-Power".
 Beamish had otherwise little involvement with the initiatives of Oswald Mosley.
 Described by a South African judge in 1934 as an "anti-Jewish fanatic", he travelled to the US in 1935, acting as a "transatlantic go-between for pro-Nazi Jew-hatred".
 In 1936 Beamish returned to England and became involved with the Nordic League, an antisemitic organisation founded with German assistance one year earlier.

 In September 1936 Beamish visited Japan, then spoke at a meeting of the Canadian Nationalist Party in Winnipeg in October, before embarking in December on a major lecture tour of Nazi Germany as a guest of Foreign Minister Joachim von Ribbentrop.
-He met fellow fanatical anti-Semite Julius Streicher in Nuremberg in January 1937.
+He met fellow fanatical antisemite Julius Streicher in Nuremberg in January 1937.
 In September of the same year, Beamish attended an international antisemitic congress organised by Ulrich Fleischhauer.
 Beamish also spoke at meetings in North America with Canadian fascist leader Adrien Arcand, including some hosted by the German American Bund.